UTAH SCHOOL-AGE CREDENTIAL

 - You will receive feedback outlining what went wrong and how to improve.

 - You will have one opportunity to resolve any issues by resubmitting the necessary corrections within 7 days of receiving feedback.
-Failure to resubmit within the 7 day window will result in a denial.
+Failure to resubmit within the 7-day window will result in a denial.

 - If your application is still not passing after the resubmission, you will not receive the credential and must wait six (6) months before reapplying.